-Item Kind of safety equipment Standards 8 EPIRB (1) Must transmit on 406 Mhz frequency and meet AS/NZS 4280.1 (2) Must be registered with AMSA (3) Must be stowed so that it may not be activated inadvertently (4) From 1 January 2021, for the following vessels operating >2nm from land, the EPIRB must be a class 2 EPIRB fitted in a category 1 bracket: (a) a vessel <12 m long that both: (i) does not meet the level flotation or modified level flotation criteria mentioned in Table 2; and (ii) operates in operational area B or C; (b) a vessel ≥12 m long 9 Fire extinguisher (1) Must meet AS/NZS 1841.1 to AS 1841.8 Note The fire extinguisher must comply with the standards in the series AS/NZS 1841.1 to 1841.8 that are applicable to fire extinguishers of its type.
+Item Kind of safety equipment Standards 8 EPIRB (1) Must meet AS/NZS 4280.1 (2) Must be registered with AMSA (3) Must be stowed so that it may not be activated inadvertently (4) For the following vessels in operational area C >2nm from land, the EPIRB must be a float-free EPIRB: (a) vessels ≥12 m long; (b) vessels ≥7.5 m to <12 m long that do not meet the level flotation criteria mentioned in Table 6; (c) vessels <7.5 m that do not meet the level flotation criteria mentioned in Table 6, unless all persons on the vessel are wearing a lifejacket and the EPIRB is GNSS equipped.
+9 Fire extinguisher (1) Must meet AS/NZS 1841.1 to AS 1841.8 Note The fire extinguisher must comply with the standards in the series AS/NZS 1841.1 to 1841.8 that are applicable to fire extinguishers of its type.
 10 First aid kit (1) Must be stored in a weathertight and portable case of non-corrosive and strong material (2) Must have secure fasteners capable of quick release (3) Must contain medical supplies that are: (a) within their expiry date; and (b) accompanied by instructions for use that are in English and include advisory information from the Australian Pharmaceutical Formulary; and (c) sufficient for the nature of the vessel's operations taking into account: (i) the length of the voyage; and (ii) the number and ages of persons on board Note 1 For first aid supplies and equipment, storage, disposal, labelling, and training - requirements in Commonwealth, State and Northern Territory legislation may apply.
-Note 2 The kind and quantity of supplies contained in a first aid kit should be informed by an assessment that takes into account the: distance and time required to access medical aid; communication capability on board the vessel to access medical assistance and advice;
+Note 2 The kind and quantity of supplies contained in a first aid kit should be informed by an assessment that takes into account the: (1) distance and time required to access medical aid; (2) communication capability on board the vessel to access medical assistance and advice;

 Item Kind of safety equipment Standards (3) type of operation and activities being undertaken (e.g. types and level of hazards likely to be encountered); (4) length of the voyage; (5) number of persons on board; (6) profile of persons on board (e.g. children, elderly, level of experience, gender etc.); (7) level of first aid training of the crew, personnel and persons on board, including in the first aid procedures and drills carried out on board the vessel; (8) prevailing or expected environmental conditions likely to be encountered on the voyage; and (9) incidents and accidents that have occurred in the operation and in the wider industry sector.
 11 GNSS May be a hard wired or portable unit with a reliable power source 12 Grab lines (1) Grab-lines must not be secured more than 150 mm or less than 100 mm below the gunwale.
 (2) The securing points must be spaced ≤460 mm or >300 mm centres and interlaced to prevent movement.
 (3) The depth of the loop when at right angles to the vessel must be not more than 200 mm or less than 150 mm.
-13 Lifejacket (1) For Level 50s (Type 3) lifejacket standard - must be designed and manufactured in accordance with: (a) AS 4758.1; or (b) AS 2260 (2) For a Level 50 (Type 2) lifejacket standard - must be designed and manufactured in accordance with: (a) AS 4758.1; or (b) AS 1499; or (c) ISO 12402-5 (3) For Level 100 (Type 1) lifejacket standard - must be designed and manufactured in accordance with: (a) AS 4758.1; or (b) ISO 12402-4; or (c) UL 1180
+13 Lifejacket (1) For Level 50s (Type 3) lifejacket standard - must be designed and manufactured in accordance with: (a) AS 4758.1; or (b) AS 2260 (2) For a Level 50 (Type 2) lifejacket standard - must be designed and manufactured in accordance with: (a) AS 4758.1; or (b) AS 1499; or (c) ISO 12402-5 (3) For Level 100 (Type 1) lifejacket standard - must be designed and manufactured in accordance with: (a) AS 4758.1; or (b) ISO 12402-4; or (0) 130 12402-4, 01